Chevrolet Suburban Insurance Rates

 Chevrolet Suburban insurance cost comparison chart

-Column chart showing full coverage Chevrolet Suburban insurance prices range from $792 to $5,078
+Column chart showing Chevrolet Suburban insurance prices range from $792 to $5,078 for full coverage

-Auto insurance rates for a Chevrolet Suburban can also vary considerably based on the model of your Suburban, your age and driving record, and policy deductibles and limits.
+Auto insurance rates for a Chevrolet Suburban also range considerably based on liability limits and deductibles, your risk profile, and the model of your Suburban.

-If you like to drive fast or you caused an accident, you are probably paying at a minimum $1,600 to $2,200 in extra premium per year, depending on your age.
-Chevrolet Suburban insurance for high-risk drivers ranges around 43% to 131% more than the average policy.
+If you have a few points on your driving record or you were responsible for an accident, you are probably paying anywhere from $1,600 to $2,200 in extra premium every year, depending on your age.
+Chevrolet Suburban insurance for high-risk drivers ranges as much as 43% to 131% more than the average policy.
 View High Risk Driver Rates

-Where you live plays a big part in determining prices for Chevrolet Suburban insurance rates.
-A good driver about age 40 could pay as low as $900 a year in states like Vermont, Wisconsin, and North Carolina, or have to pay at least $1,850 on average in Michigan, New York, and Florida.
+Your home state plays a big part in determining prices for Chevrolet Suburban insurance prices.
+A good driver about age 40 could pay as low as $900 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,850 on average in Florida, New York, and Michigan.

 Chevrolet Suburban Insurance Rates by State